what is a wine appellation

 FAQ

-• Do appellations guarantee quality?
-They guarantee origin but not necessarily quality, though regions known for high-quality wines generally have more stringent requirements.
+They ensure origin but not necessarily quality.
+However, regions known for high-quality wines generally have stricter rules.